astudenova/bsi_matlab/README.md

 # bsi_matlab
-Functions for computation of Baseline-shift Index (BSI)
+Functions for computation of Baseline-shift index (BSI)

 *bsi_pipeline* - is a pipeline for BSI computation